cyberjack256/pki_course/PKI_Docker_LogScale_Single-Node.md

 1. Create a directory on your host system to store the TLS certificates and keys, for example, /home/ec2-user/certs.

-2. Copy the logsrlife-logscale.crt, logsrlife-logscale.key, demo-ca.crt, keystore.p12, and truststore.p12 files into the /home/ec2-user/certs directory on your host system.
+2. Copy the logscale-server.crt, logscale-server.key, demo-ca.crt, keystore.p12, and truststore.p12 files into the /home/ec2-user/certs directory on your host system.

 3. Run the Docker container with the updated volume mapping for the TLS certificates: